Platelet Inventory Management with Approximate Dynamic Programming: Introduction

 We formulate the problem as a discounted infinite-horizon Markov Decision Process (MDP).
 Using small instances of the problem that can be solved exactly, we examine the structure of the value function and the optimal policy.
 We show that in general the value function is non-convex (even in the absence of a fixed cost) and the optimal policy does not satisfy the typical structural properties valid under deterministic shelf-life.
 We thus propose a simulation-based ADP approach to obtain approximately optimal policies.
-We parameterize the value function as a linear combination of a small number of basis functions and embed the value function approximation in a simulation-based policy iteration algorithm to learn the parameters.
-We evaluate the performance of the ADP by comparing it to the exact solution for small instances of the problem, and a Myopic policy and an information relaxation lower-bound for larger instances.
+We parameterize the value function as a linear combination of a small number of basis functions and use a simulation-based policy iteration algorithm to tune the parameters.
+We evaluate the performance of the ADP by comparing it to the exact solution for small instances of the problem, and a Myopic policy (that minimizes the expected one-period cost and ignores future costs), as well as an information relaxation lower-bound for larger instances.
 We leverage the ADP policy to examine the impact of ignoring uncertainty of the shelf-life and its dependence on the order size in various system and cost parameter regimes.
 Finally, we examine the performance of the proposed approach through a case study using data from a Canadian hospital.
 Our main results and contributions can be summarized as follows.